 conda init bash

-- Alternatively, switch to Anaconda Prompt or PowerShell, which often work more reliably.
+. - If it fails, switch to Anaconda Prompt or PowerShell.

 conda init